lewiswatson55/frame2kg_eval_benchmark/USAGE_GUIDE.md

 Frames that are missing predictions or contain invalid JSON are scored as empty outputs - set `strict_mode: true` if you need them to contribute false-positive counts as well.

 ### Edge Metrics
-- Edges match when both endpoints map correctly and predicates match
+- Edges match when both endpoints map correctly and predicates match (using exact or normalised lexical comparison)
 - Same PRF1 calculation as nodes

 ### JSON Validity